sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

 **Submission via TIRA**

 For this year, submissions are handled through **TIRA** ([tira.io/task-overview/sisap-2026](https://www.tira.io/task-overview/sisap-2026)).
 TIRA provides a reproducible, containerized evaluation framework.
+Code submissions for SISAP 2026 are handled only through TIRA.
-We will help troubleshooting submissions, see more info below.
+We can help troubleshoot submissions; see more info below.
 Please register your team as soon as possible.